 Author

-Shea Goldstein is a writer and the voice behind Dixie Chik Cooks.
-She's also a recipe developer and brand ambassador.
-She has been published in several media platforms such as Redbook, Parade, Food Blogger Magazine and more.
-She has been developing recipes and writing since 2009.
-Shea is a Southern Belle Who's Thinking About What's For Dinner While Eating Lunch
+Shea Goldstein is the voice behind Dixie Chik Cooks.
+She's a recipe developer, brand ambassador and food writer.
+She has been published in Redbook, Parade, Food Blogger Magazine and more.
+Shea is a Southern Belle Who's Thinking About What's For Dinner While Eating Lunch.

-This Post Has 9 Comments
+This Post Has 7 Comments

 Not sure what Moores Marinade is but the basil sauce over a grilled flank steak is surely a winner!